datalens-tech/datalens/README.md

 - `datalens.editor`: includes the `datalens.viewer` role and allows creating, editing and deleting any object.
 - `datalens.admin`: currently equal to `datalens.editor`.
 In the future releases, users with this role will be able to manage system-wide settings and perform administrative functions.

-datalens.viewer - allows view collections and workbooks of any user and doesn't allow to edit or create new ones. datalens.editor – includes datalens.viewer role and allows to edit, delete and create new collection or workbook for any user. datalens.admin - includes datalens.editor role and will give possibility to change installation settings in future.

 ## FAQ

 #### Where does DataLens store it's metadata?